Contents

 Sometimes you might want to do nothing in the swap, but still perhaps trigger a client side event (see below).

-For this situation you can return a 204 - No Content
+For this situation, by default, you can return a 204 - No Content

 In the event of an error response from the server (e.g. a 404 or a 501), htmx will trigger the htmx:responseError